Firesticks?

 it was a little hard to show the

-size of the dead Gums from inside
+size of the dead Gums from inside the forest.
+There are very few live gums inside the forest.

-looking down off the railing in photo at left.
+The board walk is quite some way up, the photo below was taken to the left looking down off the railing in photo at left.

-A pretty clump of tree ferns,
+Looking down on a pretty clump of tree ferns, Dicksonia antarctica.

-A nice buttress on Nothofagus cunninghamii.
+A nice buttress on Nothofagus cunninghamii, the foliage

 The photo to right was taken from a similar altitude above ground, they are quite tall inside the forest.
 As you would expect in damp location there are also epiphytes in abundance though the cool temperate climate generally only selects for ferns and mosses.